Bridging Graph Position Encodings for Transformers with Weighted Graph-Walking Automata: Experiments

 \textbf{ZINC} \citep{irwin-zinc} is graph regression dataset with the task of predicting the solubility of various molecules.
 Given the wide applications of GNNs on molecular data, we thought to use ZINC as it is one of the most popular molecular graph datasets used in the literature.
 For consistency with the literature on transformer PEs, we use the 12K subset of the full 500K dataset used by \citet{dwivedi-benchmarking} and \citet{kreuzer-san} and use a batch size of 128.

 \textbf{CSL} \citep{murphy-relpool} is a graph classification dataset of circular skip link (CSL) graphs.
 Each CSL graph is 4-regular with $n$ nodes in a cycle and skip links of length $k$ which define isomorphism classes to distinguish.
-We use the same dataset as \citet{murphy-relpool} and follow \citet{chen-iso} choosing $n = 41$ and $k = 10$. \citet{murphy-relpool} and \citet{xu2018how} show that the 1-dimensional Weisfeiler-Lehman isomorphism (1-WL) test \citep{weisfeiler-lehman} is unable to distinguish between isomorphism classes of CSL graphs and that message-passing GNNs are at most as powerful as the 1-WL test.
-So, a PE that succeeds on this dataset can be seen as enhancing the expressive power of its host GNN architecture.
-There are 150 graphs total, and following \citet{murphy-relpool}, we perform a 5-fold cross validation split with 5 sets of train, validation, and test data proportioned by the ratio 3:1:1 and report the average accuracy of the 5 folds.
+We use the same dataset as \citet{murphy-relpool} and follow \citet{chen-iso} choosing $n = 41$ and $k = 10$. \citet{murphy-relpool} and \citet{xu2018how} show that the 1-dimensional Weisfeiler-Lehman isomorphism test (1-WL test) \citep{weisfeiler-lehman} is unable to distinguish between isomorphism classes of CSL graphs and that message-passing GNNs are at most as powerful as the 1-WL test.
+So, a PE that succeeds on this dataset can be seen as enhancing the expressive power of its host GNN.
+There are 150 graphs total, and following \citet{murphy-relpool}, we perform a 5-fold cross validation split with 5 sets of train, validation, and test data and report the average accuracy.
 We use a batch size of 5.

 \textbf{CYCLES} \citep{murphy-relpool, loukas-what} is a cycle detection dataset also meant to test the theoretical power of a given GNN. \citet{loukas-what} showed the minimum necessary width and depth of a message-passing GNN to detect 6-cycles, and in this task, we are interested in the additive power of each PE in detecting 6-cycles.
-We use the same train, test, and validation splits as \citet{loukas-what}, using 200 graphs for training, 1000 graphs for validation and 10000 graphs for test with a batch size of 25.
+We use the same train, test, and validation splits as \citet{loukas-what}, using 200 graphs for training, 1000 graphs for validation and 10,000 graphs for test with a batch size of 25.

 \textbf{CYCLES-V} is also a cycle detection dataset, except with varying cycle lengths.
 Each graph is a copied from CYCLES, and nodes are added to lengthen cycles and maintain similar graph diameters.
-Whereas positive samples of CYCLES only contains 6-cycles, positive samples of CYCLES-V contain cycles of lenth ranging from 6 to 15.
-We made this adjustment to CYCLES because we wanted to test the generalizability of RW since the choice of random-walk neighborhood size for RW crucially affects its performance; clearly, RW will be able to detect cycles of length $k$ if its neighborhood size is at least $k$.
+Whereas positive samples of CYCLES only contains 6-cycles, positive samples of CYCLES-V contain cycles of length ranging from 6 to 15.
+We made this adjustment to CYCLES because we wanted to test the generalizability of RW seeing as the choice of random-walk neighborhood size crucially affects its performance; clearly, RW will be able to detect cycles of length $k$ if its neighborhood size is at least $k$.
 We use the same train, validation, and test splits and batch size as CYCLES.

 \textbf{PATTERN and CLUSTER} \citep{dwivedi-benchmarking, abbe-sbm} are node classification datasets generated using the Stochastic Block Model \citep{abbe-sbm}, which is used to model communities within social networks according to certain hyperparameters such as community membership probability.
 PATTERN has 2 node classes task while CLUSTER has 7.
 We use the same splits as \citet{dwivedi-benchmarking} with 10,000 graphs for train and 2,000 graphs for validation and test.
 We use a batch size of 26 and 32 for PATTERN and CLUSTER, respectively.